Adventech/sabbath-school-lessons/src/en/2025-04/09/teacher-comments.md

 #### Part II: Commentary

-Part II: Commentary

 **The Theology of Land: Between Creation and New Creation**

-The Theology of Land: Between Creation and New Creation

 The following chart summarizes the biblical theology of the land from Genesis to Revelation: